colinschlecht/nftgram/README.md

 Additional timelines.
 Events tab on art.

-Current NFT creation status: WIP
-Updated 5/1/21
+NFT ToDo:

+*smart contract. done
+*metamask ui. done
+*minting capabilities. done
+*add NFT from wallet*

-When creating art, a unique CID is created as it is uploaded to the IPFS.
+When creating art, a unique Content Identifier - CID - is created as it is uploaded to the IPFS.
+The URI, along with the CID are also added to an art object, which contains the other art attributes defined by the user.

-In order to persist this upload to the IPFS the CID and artpiece is then pinned via pinning service: Pinata.
-The response from pinning to pinata returns a pinata specific URI that points to the artpiece.
+In order to persist the IPFS the CID and metadata is then pinned via pinning service: Pinata, and is accompanied by a name and description in the metadata.
+The response from pinning to pinata contains the pinata URI, which is used as the token URI in the minting process.

-The URI, along with the CID are then added to an art object, which contains the other art attributes defined by the user.
-This art object is passed via axios to the server in POST req, creating an art instance persisted to the db and added to the explore timeline.
+Using a standard ERC-721 smart contract, the token is minted.
+Once complete - if successful - The art object described earlier is passed via axios to the server in a POST req, creating an art instance persisted to the db and added to the explore timeline.

-ToDo:
-*smart contract.
-*metamask ui.
-*minting capabilities.

 ## Available Scripts